Teaching practice from the Thuringian universities

 There are several options available to you: Use the step-by-step filtering to make the right selection.
 You can use the keyword search to gain an overview of all subject groups.
 The full text search will take you to specific search results.

-You will find related concepts for each teaching/learning concept on the details page.
+You will find related examples for each practical example on the detail page.
 You are also welcome to be guided by our recommendations of the current Top3.

 Your options for finding a practical example